 - Our goal: we will increase our sustainable assets under management

-- Our goal: We will increase our financing of sustainable transitions
+- Our goal: We will increase our financing of sustainable transitions to EUR 35 bln by 2020.

 - Our performance in 2015: EUR 23.8 billion sustainable transitions financed, an increase of 22% compared to last year.